rubrikinc/wachy/docs/guide.md

 # Guide

-NOTE: wachy is still rather young and of alpha/beta quality.
-While it should still be safe thanks to the sandboxing of eBPF programs, it is a bit rough around the edges with some known issues.
+NOTE: wachy is still rather young.
+While it should be safe thanks to the sandboxing of eBPF programs, some functionality/edge cases are not fully implemented yet.
 If you run into any problems please open an issue.

 - [Starting wachy](#starting-wachy)
   - [Source View](#source-view)